Project

 That is why the site has a playable homepage, a structured blog hub, a clear rules guide, and a dedicated strategy guide.
 Each page is meant to answer a different question instead of repeating the same paragraph with slightly different titles.

-What kind of game Dont Wordle is
+What kind of game Dont wordle pro is

 That difference matters enough to deserve its own definition page.
 The What Is Dont Wordle? article is there for the concept.
 The homepage is there for the playable daily ritual.
 The strategy pages are there for people who already understand the rules and want to survive longer.
 This separation is intentional because it gives both users and search engines a cleaner model of the site.